mattstewie068/Toasty-Docs/README.md

-Toasty Docs is a one stop shop for all knowledge known and shared between the mebmers of The Flying Toasters.
+Toasty Docs is a one stop shop for all knowledge known and shared between the members of The Flying Toasters.